Rodrigo Dorfman

-Rodrigo Dorfman (born 1967 in Santiago, Chile) is a multimedia award-winning filmmaker and producer living in Durham, North Carolina.
-He has worked with POV, HBO, Salma Hayek's Ventanazul and the BBC among others.
-His films have been screened at some of the top international film festivals in the world (Toronto, Full Frame, Edinburgh, Telluride, Human Rights Watch).
+Rodrigo Dorfman (born 1967 in Santiago, Chile) is a film director, producer, cinematographer, multimedia artist, film critic and commentator living in Durham, North Carolina.
+He has worked with P.O.V., HBO, Salma Hayek's Ventanazul and the BBC among others.

+Early life

+Dorfman was born February 11th, 1967, in Santiago, Chile to Angélica Malinarich and writer Ariel Dorfman, who was a cultural advisor to president Salvador Allende.
+While in exile after the 1973 Chilean coup d'état, he lived in Paris, Amsterdam in the Netherlands and moved with his family to the United States in 1980.
+He continues to live and work in Durham, North Carolina where his father works as a professor at Duke University since 1985.

+Career

+Rodrigo Dorfman also has worked locally in North Carolina creating short documentaries with NC Arts Council (Heritage Awards), the Wake County Magnet Schools, Duke University, North Carolina Humanities Council, Duke Music Dept.,El Futuro, National Farm Worker Ministry and NC Field.

+In 1997, Dorfman worked with his father on Prisoners of Time, for which he won a Writer's Guild of Great Britain Award.
+That was followed in 1998, with Deadline, a movie for Channel 4, England, shown as part of the 50th-anniversary celebration of the Universal Declaration of Human Rights.
+Konfidenz, a radio play for the BBC, which he co-wrote with his father, was aired in England in Spring 2001.
+In 1998, he also collaborated with his father on his first short film "My House is in Fire" about two undocumented children trapped in safe house, somewhere in the American South.
+The short went on to screen at Edinburg Film Festival, Telluride Film Festival, Toronto International Film Festival, among other.

+He also co-wrote Shaheed, for the BBC, a teleplay on suicide bombers, Los Angeles Open City, a pilot for HBO on Latinos in Los Angeles, and Blake's Therapy for Salma Hayek's company Ventanazul.

-For the past 20 years, Rodrigo Dorfman has been documenting the emerging Latino community in North Carolina through a series of hybrid educational/neo-realist films, Angelica's Dreams and Roberto's Dreams, and VIVA LA COOPERATIVA, a feature documentary on the history of the first Latino Credit Union in the US.
+Dorfman has been documenting the Latino community in North Carolina through a series of hybrid educational/neo-realist films, Angelica's Dreams and Roberto's Dreams, and VIVA LA COOPERATIVA, a feature documentary on the history of the first Latino Credit Union in the US.
 Angelica's Dreams (2008), won a Dora Maxwell Award for Social Responsibility.
 His documentary work formed the basis of the national traveling exhibit "NUEVOlution!
 Latinos and the New South" exhibited at the Levine Museum of the New South, the Birmingham Civil Rights Institute and the Atlanta History Center.
 He received a MUSE Award in Media and Technology from the AMA for his work on the Nuevolution! exhibit at the Levine Museum of the New South.
 Rodrigo was the community curator of Nuevo Espiritú de Durham, an exhibit of the Durham History Museum on the history of Latinos in Durham.